-After you register Oracle Database Vault, you can perform specialized tasks, such as configuring it on Oracle Real Application Clusters (Oracle RAC) nodes.
+After you configure and enable Oracle Database Vault, you can perform specialized tasks, such as adding languages or uninstalling and reinstalling Oracle Database Vault.

-- Configuring Oracle Database Vault on Oracle RAC Nodes After you configure Oracle Database Vault for an Oracle Real Application Clusters (Oracle RAC) instance, you must configure each Oracle RAC node. - Adding Languages to Oracle Database Vault By default, Oracle Database Vault loads only the English language tables. - Deinstalling Oracle Database Vault You can remove Oracle Database Vault from an Oracle Database installation, for both to both single-instance and Oracle RAC installations. - Reinstalling Oracle Database Vault You can reinstall Oracle Database Vault by using Database Configuration Assistant and afterward, register Database Vault.
+- Adding Languages to Oracle Database Vault By default, Oracle Database Vault loads only the English language tables. - Deinstalling Oracle Database Vault You can remove Oracle Database Vault from an Oracle Database installation, for both to both single-instance and Oracle RAC installations. - Reinstalling Oracle Database Vault You can reinstall Oracle Database Vault by using Database Configuration Assistant and afterward, configure and enable Database Vault.